 The WHSmith Board oversees the governance of sustainability issues, including those relating to modern slavery and wider human rights.
 The Group Board has ultimate responsibility for modern slavery and receives an update on the effectiveness of risk management and controls at least once per year.
-The ESG Board Committee leads and oversees delivery of our sustainability strategy, setting out our ambition and monitoring progress.
+The Environmental, Social and Corporate Governance (ESG) Board Committee leads and oversees delivery of our sustainability strategy, setting out our ambition and monitoring progress.
 The Committee is responsible for understanding the potential impact and related risks of ESG considerations on the business.
 It approves the Company's sustainability strategy - including those components relating to human rights and responsible sourcing policies; objectives and the roadmap for delivery; and monitors progress against agreed targets.
-The ESG Committee meets three times per year.
+The ESG Committee meets at least three times per year.